 Road Closures – http://www.511la.org/

 Special Needs Assistance.
-If you or someone you know with a disability is stranded due to flooding and contacting 911 or other local emergency responders has not produced the necessary response, or if assistance is needed with identifying a medically suitable shelter, please call/text Bambi Polotzola, Executive Director, Louisiana Governor’s Office of Disability Affairs at (225) 421-6857 or email at email@example.com
+If you or someone you know with a disability is stranded due to a natural disaster and contacting 911 or other local emergency responders has not produced the necessary response, or if assistance is needed with identifying a medically suitable shelter, please call/text Bambi Polotzola, Executive Director, Louisiana Governor’s Office of Disability Affairs at (225) 421-6857 or email at firstname.lastname@example.org

 Special Needs Help Line.
-Please CALL (504) 430-3604 for assistance with special needs, disabilities, and medical assistance if you are affected by the flooding disaster in Louisiana.
+Please CALL (504) 430-3604 for assistance with special needs, disabilities, and medical assistance if you are affected by a natural disaster in Louisiana.
 This is a SPECIAL NEEDS HELP LINE that will connect your information to GOHSEP working special needs assistance.
 When calling, please provide as much of the following information as possible:

 - Name of someone at the location

 - Name of person with disability or health/medical need

 - Phone number of someone at location and their name

 - Let us know of other needs if possible

 - Status of home, e.g., is water in the home, if so, how high?
 If not, how close to home and is it rising